cookclickandshare/cookclickandshare/_posts/2013-06-19-chilli-chicken.md

 ## Mixing Phase 1/2 all Together.

+- In a wok add
+  - oil,
+  - whole black pepper,
+  - curry leaves,
+  - dry red chili,
+  - finely chopped green chilies,
+  - cumin seeds,
+  - capsicum,
+  - cabbage,
+  - spring onions,
+  - chopped ginger and
+  - garlic
+- fry for 2 mins.
+- now add
+  - soya sauce,
+  - vinegar,
+  - ajinomoto,
+  - salt,
-In a wok add oil, add whole black pepper, curry leaves, dry red chili, finely chopped green chilies, cumin seeds, capsicum, cabbage,spring onions, chopped ginger and garlic, fry for 2 mins, now add soya sauce, vinegar, ajinomoto, salt, half cup of water and cook this for 2 mins and now add the fried chicken and allow it to cook on low flame until the water dries up.
+  - half cup of water
+- cook this for 2 mins and now add the fried chicken (`from phase 1`) and allow it to cook on low flame until the water dries up.
+- In the meanwhile
-In the mean while mix 3 tsp of cornflour with half cup of water and add it in the above chicken, mix well cover it up and cook on low flame for 5 mins.
+  - mix 3 tsp of cornflour with half cup of water and add it in the above chicken.
+  - mix well cover it up and cook on low flame for 5 mins.

-MoMs style chilli chicken is ready to relish... :)
+MOM's style chilli chicken is ready to relish... :) Enjoy!!!.